reduxframework/redux-framework/README.md

 * Active plugins

-* Anonymized UUID
+* Anonymize UUID

-* Anonymized IP address
+* Anonymize IP address

 By accessing the Extendify library, you agree to the Extendify [privacy policy](https://extendify.com/privacy-policy) and [terms of service](https://extendify.com/terms-of-service).